HOME • SEARCH • EMAIL • ABOUT

 • For influenza, cold, malaria: use 15 to 30 gms dried leaves in decoction.

-•For gastric pains, abdominal colic pains: use drupe, 9-15 gms in decoction.
+• For gastric pains, abdominal colic pains: use drupe, 9-15 gms in decoction.

 • In some countries, used for bronchitis, malaria, hepatitis, gastrointestinal inflammation.

 • In China, used to treat bronchitis and inflammation.
 Leaf decoction used as hair shampoo.
+Used for treatment of abdominal pain, malaria, colds, dermatopathy, and snake bites.

 • In Tonkin, the dried fruit is used in bronchitis.